-The Boleto Turistico is inevitable to enjoy all the tourist attractions Cusco offers.
-It is customary for visitors to pay the ticket upon arrival when visiting some national parks and interests.
-Still, this is not the case regarding Cusco tourist tickets, which sounds tedious.
+The Boleto Turistico is essential to enjoy all the tourist attractions Cusco has to offer.
+It is customary for visitors to pay the ticket upon arrival when visiting some national parks and attractions.
+Still, this is not the case with Cusco tourist tickets, which can sound tedious.
 We will explain everything you need to know about the entrance ticket you should choose and the prices set by the Ministry of Culture Cusco (a government institution).
 And finally, we will give you some crucial tips.

-This complete Cusco tourist ticket includes a total of 16 places to visit: including Inca ruins, art galleries, and museums in Cusco, except the tickets for Machu Picchu and the Inca Trail.
+This complete Cusco tourist ticket includes 16 places, including Inca ruins, art galleries, and museums in Cusco, except for the Machu Picchu and the Inca Trail tickets.

-If you are planning to visit Cusco and the Sacred Valley, this is the ticket you have to buy.
+If you plan to visit Cusco and the Sacred Valley, this ticket is something you must buy.
 This ticket is valid for ten days.
 Let’s list the places covered by this ticket:

-This partial ticket includes 04 places.
-These tourist attractions do locate on the outskirts of the city of Cusco.
+This partial ticket includes four places.
+These tourist attractions are located on the outskirts of the city of Cusco.

-If you are considering doing the City tour in Cusco, you must buy this ticket.
+You must buy this ticket if you are considering doing the city tour in Cusco.
 Let’s list the places that this ticket covers:

-This partial ticket includes 08 sites.
+This partial ticket includes eight sites.
 These tourist attractions are:

 If you are considering doing a tour of the South Valley and the museums in Cusco, this is the ticket you must buy.